docker/docs/docker-for-windows/troubleshoot.md

 #### If you still want to use nested virtualization

-* Make sure your VMWare or Parallels has nested virtualization support enabled.
+* Make sure nested virtualization support is enabled in VMWare or Parallels.
+Check the settings in
-The path in both apps should be similar, e.g., **Hardware -> CPU & Memory -> Advanced Options -> Enable nested virtualization**.
+**Hardware -> CPU & Memory -> Advanced Options -> Enable nested virtualization**
+(the exact menu sequence might vary slightly).

-* Configure your VM with at least 2 CPUs and sufficient memory (e.g., 6GB).
+* Configure your VM with at least 2 CPUs and sufficient memory to run your workloads.

 * Make sure your system is more or less idle.